artsy/positron/doc/editorial-features.md

 ### Force

 Whether an article requires a custom layout is determined in Force’s [article routing](https://github.com/artsy/force/blob/master/src/desktop/apps/article/routes.ts).
 This is achieved by passing the prop `customEditorial`-- a string shorthand for a specific article-- to Reaction’s top-level `Article` component.
-The `customEditorial` prop is pulled from Force’s editorial feature "[master list](https://github.com/artsy/force/blob/master/src/desktop/apps/article/editorial_features.ts)", which ties an `article._id` to a communicative string that will be received by Reaction.
+The `customEditorial` prop is pulled from Force’s [editorial features list](https://github.com/artsy/force/blob/master/src/desktop/apps/article/editorial_features.ts), which ties an `article._id` to a communicative string that will be received by Reaction.
 In addition to data saved to an article model, the component will also receive all data displayed in the footer including related articles and display ads.
 Custom articles are rendered as a standalone page, meaning they are excluded from infinite scroll and do not render the main site header.

 ### Reaction